Prada, Max Mara back to pre-pandemic splendor in Milan

 MILAN (AP) — Pre-pandemic fashion delirium is back.

+This week’s runway shows will close with the return of another Milan tradition: the Green Carpet Awards to recognize advances in sustainability.

-Here are some highlights from Thursday’s shows on the second day of Milan Fashion Week, which is mostly womenswear previews for next spring and summer.
+Here are some highlights from Thursday’s mostly womenswear previews for next spring and summer on the second day of Milan Fashion Week:

 PRADA EXPLORES CRUDE SILK